tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/sales_order_new.png
    :align: center
-   :alt: View of a sales order emphasizing the order lines in Odoo Sales
+   :alt: View of a sales order emphasizing the order lines in CoquiAPPs Sales

 Step 2: Invoice the customer
 ----------------------------